 - Protect your hair from sunlight and other sources of ultraviolet light.

 - Stop smoking.

+If you are experiencing PCOS-related hair fall and are not sure how to improve your scalp health, speak to our experts at Veera for personalised treatment.
 Stay healthy and share this with all your friends and family who need to see this.
 Talk to a dermatologist about keeping your crown healthy on Veera.

 Disclaimer: Content on Veera is provided for informational purposes only and is not intended as medical advice, or as a substitute for medical advice given by a physician